There are tons of cities that are in the same size as Karlsruhe. But 90 percent or more doesn’t have a transit solution at all.

-All of the train-tram lines in Karlsruhe either reaches each sides of the city or goes thru the central train station.
+All of the train-tram lines in Karlsruhe either reach each side of the city or goes through the central train station.
 So, you need to take the right line to get yourself to the correct place that you want to reach.
 However, all of the stations got very good information.
 You really don’t need to understand German to understand the map.
-Unlike Paris, Karlsruhe does everything right.
-Even the tickets just works for traveling between several zones.
-Yes, you have a quite nice 24 hour ticket that works on 1-7 zones passes.
+Unlike in Paris, Karlsruhe does everything right.
+Even the tickets just work for traveling between several zones.
+Yes, you have a quite nice 24-hour ticket that works on 1-7 zones passes.
 It simply makes it very easy to get around for a quite nice price of just 11 EUROS !!!

 You know where You’re Going in Karlsruhe

 I could end the description here for other cities.
-But the impressions that this city gave me, doesn’t stop with seeing a Zoo in the middle of the city!
-This town also have a castle that is easy to reach, which looks wicked big on a map.
-And yest it is!
-The shape is also all in circle.
-The whole area is an humongous huge park, which consists of Karlsruhe castle that sits in the middle of park.
+But the impressions that this city gave me, don’t stop with seeing a Zoo in the middle of the city!
+This town also has a castle that is easy to reach, which looks wicked big on a map.
+And yes it is!
+The shape is also all in the circle.
+The whole area is a humongous huge park, which consists of Karlsruhe castle that sits in the middle of the park.
 However!
 That’s not all.

-Nice people that cares about their city and the Transit network which is Huge
+Nice people that care about their city and the Transit network which is Huge

 The tram-train network is huge!
-The totally length of this transit system is whooping 76 km and that includes all of the sections within the Karlsruhe city boundaries.
+The total length of this transit system is whooping 76 km and that includes all of the sections within the Karlsruhe city boundaries.

 – route length approx. 76 km (including all dc sections within the Karlsruhe city boundaries);